lcsfrey/OSU-Driverless-Formula-Student/Instructions/see_ego_motion.md

 This node keeps track of the location and velocity of the car using non-vision sensor data.

+# Install instructions
+Run ros_ws/src/see_ego_motion/src/install.bash

 # Prerequisite Packages

 message_generation
 message_runtime
 visualization_messages
+utm

 # Other prerequisites

 AMZ example bag data

-# Installation Instructions

-Run the main installation script (INSTALL.bash)

 # Use